-At line maintenance locations the maintenance supervisory personnel may release the inspection item.
-In such cases, entry will be made in the AFML to the effect that an item was bought back by a maintenance supervisor.
+At line maintenance locations the engineer in-charge may release the inspection item.
+In such cases, entry will be made in the AFML to the effect that an item was bought back by an engineer in-charge.

 3.12.5.
 Standards and Limits of RII